How to Make the Most of Two Weeks in New Zealand

 Things to Do in Rotorua

 - See an evening cultural performance at one of the Maori attractions.
-We list most of the options in10 Places to Experience Maori Culture in New Zealand.
+We list most of the options in the 10 Places to Experience Maori Culture in New Zealand.

 Accommodation in Rotorua